-Many people interchange copyediting and proofreading, but in the editing field, they are two different types of editing.
+- Proofreading: Many people interchange copyediting and proofreading, but in the editing field, they are two different types of editing.
 Proofreading comes after copyediting.
 In most cases, it’s the last edit to find any errors missed during the copyedit, as well as to makes sure formatting is consistent.
-Proofreaders look for widows and orphans (broken lines or paragraphs), consistent paragraph indents, correct graphic placement, page numbers, etc.
+Proofreaders look for widows and orphans (broken lines or paragraphs), consistent paragraph indents, correct graphics placement, page numbers, etc.

 The good news about editing is that it’s quick and affordable to get started.
 All you need is:

 - An understanding of grammar, punctuation, and the mechanics of writing.

 - Familiarity with style guides, such as the Chicago Manual of Style.